6 steps to build a neural network in OpenNN

 The first step is to prepare the data set, which is the source of information for the classification problem.
 For that, we need to configure the following concepts:

 The data source is the file iris_flowers.csv.
-It contains the data for this example in comma-separated values (CSV) format and can be loaded as:
+It contains the data for this example in semicolon-separated values (CSV) format and can be loaded as:

 There are five columns and 150 rows.
 The variables in this problem are:

-In this regard, OpenNN recognizes the categorical variables and transforms them into numerical ones.
+In this regard, OpenNN recognizes categorical variables and converts them to numerical values.
 In this example, the transformation is as follows:

-Then, there will be seven numerical variables in the data set.
-Once we have the data ready, we will get the information on the variables, such as names and statistical descriptives.
+Then, there will be 7 numerical variables in the dataset.
+Once we have the data ready, we will obtain information on the variables, including names and statistical descriptives.

 The instances are divided into training, selection, and testing subsets.
 They represent 60% (90), 20% (30), and 20% (30) of the original instances, respectively, and are split randomly using the following command: